mvo5/unattended-upgrades/README.md

 * `Unattended-Upgrade::Update-Days` - list of strings (default:empty)

  Set the days of the week that updates should be applied.
+The days can be specified as localized abbreviated or full names.
+Or as integers where "0" is Sunday, "1" is Monday etc.

  Example - apply updates only on Monday and Friday
  ```